-Let us begin by reviewing how the $Y$-system equations arise from the $A_{n}$ worldsheet, which is a disc with $n$ points on the boundary.
-Consider a triangulation of the surface.
-To each $(i,j)$ diagonal on the worldsheet we can associate a $u_{i,j}$ (or $y_{i,j}$)-variable.
+Let us begin by reviewing how the local $u$-equations or $Y$-system equations arise from the~$A_{n-3}$ configuration space, which is the moduli space of a disc with $n$ points on the boundary.
+Consider a triangulation of the $n$-gon by non-crossing diagonals.
+To each $(i,j)$ diagonal we associate a $u_{i,j}$ (or $y_{i,j}$)-variable.
 Each diagonal is contained in some quadrilateral.
-We can obtain another triangulation by a \emph{flip}: replacing a diagonal with another diagonal in the quadrilateral, as shown in figure \ref{AnWS}.
-The local $u$-equations express relations between diagonals that are related by a flip: \eq{ \frac{u_{i,j}}{1-u_{i,j}} \frac{u_{i+1,j+1}}{1-u_{i+1,j+1}} = \frac{1}{1-u_{i,j+1}} \frac{1}{1-u_{i+1,j}} \,. } The local $u$-equations take particularly simple forms in terms of the $y_{i,j}$-variables \eq{ y_{i,j} y_{i+1,j+1} = (1+y_{i,j+1})(1+y_{i+1,j}) \,. }
+We obtain another triangulation by a \emph{flip}: replacing a diagonal with another in the quadrilateral, as shown in Figure \ref{AnWS}.
+The local $u$-equations express relations between diagonals that are related by a flip